Perseus of Macedon: Reign

-Soon Rome and Perseus went to war in the Third Macedonian War (171-168 BC).
+In 172 BC, Eumenes II of Pergamon, fearing the expansion of Macedonian power in the Eastern Mediterranean, gave a speech to the Roman Senate in which he accused Perseus of threatening the stability of the Greek world.
+Soon Rome and Perseus went to war in the Third Macedonian War (171–168 BC).
 Although Perseus had some initial success, the war ended with the King's surrender to the Roman general Lucius Aemilius Paullus after his decisive defeat at the Battle of Pydna, and his eventual imprisonment in Rome with his half-brother Philippus and son Alexander.
 Blaise Pascal mentions in his Pensées (Lafuma 15) that Perseus was blamed for not committing suicide, supposedly after his defeat at Pydna.
 The Antigonid kingdom was dissolved, and replaced with four republics.
 Perseus was led as a captive in the triumph of Paullus, then thrown in prison, where – according to Plutarch – after two years, the Romans decided to kill him, and had him kept from sleeping to the point that he died from exhaustion in 166 BC.
 Livy, however, writes that he was shown clemency, and kept in good conditions at Alba Fucens for the rest of his life.

 In 178 BC, he had married Laodice V, the daughter of Seleucus IV from Syria.
-One son of Perseus and Laodice, Alexander was still a child when Perseus was defeated by the Romans, and after the triumph of Aemilius Paullus in 167 BC, was kept in custody at Alba Fucens, together with his father.
+One son of Perseus and Laodice, Alexander, was still a child when Perseus was defeated by the Romans, and after the triumph of Aemilius Paullus in 167 BC, was kept in custody at Alba Fucens, together with his father.
 He became a skillful metalworker, learned the Latin language, and became a public notary.

 Legacy

 In 149 BC, Andriscus, claiming to be Perseus' son, announced his intention to retake Macedonia from the Romans.
-He broke off the Roman rule for about a year, but was defeated in 148 BC by the Romans, thereby ending the reign of the last Macedonian king.
+Over the course of about a year, he made an effort to challenge Roman rule, but was defeated by the Romans in 148 BC, thereby ending the reign of the last Macedonian king.

+There was another claimant to the throne at this time, also claiming to be the son of Perseus.
+He was Pseudo-Alexander, who was defeated and his further fate is unknown.

 In 146 BC, the four republics were dissolved, and Macedon officially became the Roman province of Macedonia.